-Winter doesn’t officially arrive until Dec.
-21, but the days are already getting shorter, the temperatures are cooler, and we’re settling in for a few months of cold.
+Winter officially arrives Dec.
+21, and the days are short, the temperatures are cooler, and we’re settling in for a few months of cold.

 For residents of Ottawa, where I’ve been helping clients buy and sell properties for more than 30 years, our winter season offer many attractions, including outdoor skating rinks, ski hills within a 20-minute drive and our wonderful winter festival known as Winterlude, happening this winter on weekends from Feb.
 1 to 18.

 It’s also the time of year many of us like to curl up for cozy times at home with a good book or movie.
 With the longer hours of lighting and the higher temperatures we need to stay warm inside, we can get some of our highest home energy bills of the year for lighting and heating costs.

 But there are many things you can do to help manage those costs and keep them under control.
 Some are very simple and are even free, while others might take a bit of investment to help save money.

 Here are a few ideas Hydro Ottawa and Toronto Hydro offer on their sites to help their customers keep costs down:

 - If you don’t have a smart thermostat, consider installing one.
 It can reduce your energy costs by as much as 15 per cent.

 - Experts suggest you set your thermostat at 20 degrees C. when you are awake; 18 degrees at night; and 16 degrees when you are away from home.
 Toronto Hydro says that for every degree you lower your thermostat, you save up to 3 per cent in heating costs.

 Ceiling Fans can Help

 - An Energy Star-certified ceiling fan can help lower cooling costs in summer.
 But they can also be helpful in winter months.
 Set the fan to run in clockwise direction, and it will push warm air back towards you and help keep you warm.